SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 How to use SafeZone

-Tap the red emergency button to send an alert to Security if your personal safety (or that of someone near you) is threatened, and you need an immediate emergency response.
+Tap the red emergency button to send an alert to the Campus Support and Security team if your personal safety (or that of someone near you) is threatened, and you need an immediate emergency response.

 Request first aid via the green button if you or someone near you requires minor medical assistance.

 If you press a button in error, you can cancel the alert by tapping the button again while the timer is winding down.
-Once the alert is sent, your location will be displayed on a map for our Security team to see.
-You will then be given the option to call Security.
+Once the alert is sent, your location will be displayed on a map for our Campus Support and Security team to see.
+You will then be given the option to call Campus Support and Security.
 If you don't do this, they will call you to determine how best to respond.

-Please call 999 in the event of a life-threatening emergency or if you or someone you’re with requires immediate medical attention.
+Please call 999 if you or someone you’re with requires immediate medical attention.